Lead Batteries are Most Recycled Consumer Product in America

 ST. LOUIS (November 15, 2017) – November 15 marks America Recycles Day – a day to remind people to recycle products and keep America beautiful.
 Most people think of recycling paper, plastic bottles or aluminum cans, and may be surprised to learn that lead batteries, like those used in cars, are actually the most recycled product in the U.S. The Doe Run Company (Doe Run) recycles approximately 13.5 million lead-based batteries each year in order to keep batteries out of landfills and give lead a second life for use in other products.

 Lead batteries have a 99 percent recycling rate in the U.S., surpassing all other consumer goods.
 Comparatively, only 3 percent of lithium batteries, 67 percent of paper, 34 percent of glass and 55 percent of aluminum are recycled.
 Each year, Doe Run recycles enough batteries to cover about 137 football fields.
-Since 1994, Doe Run’s Resource Recycling facility has recycled approximately 324 million batteries, enough to circle the globe.
+Since 1991, Resource Recycling has recycled enough lead batteries to circle the globe.
 This infographic shows how the battery recycling process works.

 To celebrate America Recycles Day, the Battery Council International (BCI), in conjunction with the Advancing Lead Batteries Communications Initiative (ALBCI), released its 2016 National Recycling Rate Study.
 The study calculates the recycling rate of lead-based batteries and determines the domestic recycling rate for battery lead in the U.S. from 2012-2016.